irvincodes/MERN-pharmacy-app/readme.md

 # Description
-A MERN stack app that is being developed as a class project at General Assembly.
+A MERN stack app that was developed as part of a project at General Assembly.
 The purpose of the application is to provide a platform for users to check the availability of medicines and pharmacists.
 The app is built using React for the front-end, Node.js and Express for the back-end, and MongoDB for the database.

 # Technologies & Tools Used
 - JavaScript